Overlap, matching, or entropy weights: what are we weighting for?: We do not always get what we expect

-Second, \cite{matsouaka2020framework} formalized and proved that asymptotically this phenomenon generalizes not only to ATO, but also to ATM and ATEN.
+\cite{matsouaka2020framework} formalized and proved that asymptotically this phenomenon generalizes not only to ATO, but also to ATM and ATEN.
 To do so, they showed that ATO, ATM, and ATEN estimators are expected to yield similar estimated results.
-Besides, they demonstrated the direct links between the density distributions of propensity scores within each treatment group.
-Finally, they established the connection between the proportion of treated participants $p=P(Z=1)$, the ratio of variances of the propensity scores $r$, and whether one might expect to obtain, in theory, a result close to ATT or ATC when using ATO, ATM, or ATEN.
-Case in point, for the overlap weights (as well as all the other equipoise estimators), Table \ref{tab:toy_effects} confirms that, when $p$ is small, the emphasis is on the subpopulation of treated participants and the estimand is indeed close to ATT.
+Besides, they demonstrated the direct links between the density distributions of PSs within each treatment group.
+Finally, they established the connections between the proportion of treated participants $p=P(Z=1)$, the ratio of variances of the PSs $r$, and whether one might expect to obtain, in theory, a result close to ATT or ATC when using ATO, ATM, or ATEN.
+For instance, in the case of overlap weights (as well as all other equipoise estimators), Table \ref{tab:toy_effects} confirms that, when $p$ is small, the emphasis is on the subpopulation of treated participants and the estimand is indeed close to ATT.

-While the results from Table \ref{tab:toy_effects} aligns with the theoretical results in the literature (see, for instance, \cite{matsouaka2020framework}), we still have a limited understanding of what ATO, ATM, ATEN truly identify and estimate in the presence of treatment allocation imbalances and under finite sample sizes.
-The ratio $r$ seems also to play a role in gauging whether the estimands would lean heavily toward ATT or not.
-In addition, with finite sample size, estimation of ATE using IPW weights when the proportion of participants $p$ is small (or large) is challenged by the issues of limited overlap and the influence of extreme weights.
+While the results from Table \ref{tab:toy_effects} align with the theoretical results in the literature (see, for instance, \cite{matsouaka2020framework}), we still have a limited understanding of what ATO, ATM, ATEN truly identify and estimate in the presence of treatment allocation imbalances and under finite sample sizes.
+The ratio $r$ also appears to play a role to determine whether these estimands lean heavily toward ATT or not.
+In addition, with finite sample sizes, estimation of ATE using IPW weights when the proportion of participants $p$ is small (or large) is challenging by the issues of limited overlap and the influence of extreme weights.
 Hence, we also need to explore finite-sample statistical and numerical properties of estimating ATE via IPW weights as well as ATO, ATM, and ATEN.
-Therefore, to find out, we will need to evaluate through simulation studies whether (and why?)
-ATE and equipoise weight estimators lead towards two different alternative estimands (ATT vs. ATC) in finite sample size when the proportion of treated participants $p$ is small (or large).
+Therefore, we will need to run simulation studies to find out, whether ATE and equipoise weight estimators lead towards two different alternative estimands (ATT vs. ATC) in finite sample size when the proportion of treated participants $p$ is small or large.